giro3d-org/piero/README.md

 ## Contributors and sponsors

 Piero has received contributions and sponsoring from people and organizations listed in [CONTRIBUTORS.md](CONTRIBUTORS.md).
 If you are interested in contributing to Piero, please read [CONTRIBUTING.md](CONTRIBUTING.md).
+Please also read our [Code of Conduct](https://gitlab.com/giro3d/giro3d/-/blob/main/CODE_OF_CONDUCT.md).

 ## Governance